esi-neuroscience/syncopy/doc/source/tutorials/fooof.rst

 Since FOOOF works on the power spectrum, we can perform an `mtmfft` and look at the results to get a better idea of how our data look in the frequency domain.
-The `spec_dt` data structure we obtain is of type `syncopy.SpectralData`, and can also be plotted:
+The `spec_dt` data structure we obtain is of type :class:`~syncopy.SpectralData`, and can also be plotted:

 .. code-block:: python
     :linenos: